 I didn’t get to try this lower-priced stage piano that comes packed with features that no other instrument in its price range offers, since no Portland-area retailer is currently stocking it, though I desperately wanted to!
 But, after trying the Kawai MP7 (see below) and speaking to an online retailer, I realized that features aside, the Casio was unlikely to live up to the Kawai in both touch and sound quality.

-For the non-gigging musician, such as the piano student who desires a high-quality digital piano for practicing and playing, my current choice and recommendation in the under $2,000 price range is the Kawai ES8.
+For the non-gigging musician, such as the piano student who desires a high-quality digital piano for practicing and playing, my current recommendation in the $1,000 – $2,000 price range is the Kawai ES8.
 The sounds and action of the ES8 are comparable to the MP models, but unlike them it has speakers (though headphones can also be used).
 It is also more mobile than many home models since it lacks a cabinet.

 If you’re in the Portland area, you can try these three models at Portland’s Kawai dealer, Portland Piano Company.
-The store has told me that they will match any documented lower price offer you get for these instruments, so if you’re drawn to purchasing an MP7, MP11 or ES8, consider supporting a local piano store and its excellent, friendly staff.
+The store has told me that they will match any documented lower price offer you get for these instruments, so if you’re drawn to purchasing an MP7, ES8 or ES110, consider supporting a local piano store and its excellent, friendly staff.